-- 611-7.1 Acceptance Tests Required: For each unit of equipment furnished under purchase contracts (furnish only), the Engineer will perform the following tests: - (a) Visual inspection within 5 days after delivery. - (b) Operational tests which determine whether the equipment performs in accordance with the requirements of the Contract Documents.
+- 611-7.1 Acceptance Tests Required: For each unit of equipment furnished under purchase contracts (furnish only), the Engineer will perform the following tests: - 1.
+Visual inspection within 5 days after delivery. - 2.
+Operational tests which determine whether the equipment performs in accordance with the requirements of the Contract Documents.
 The Engineer will complete such tests within 15 days after delivery.
-If the equipment is listed on the Department's APL, the Engineer may verify the APL Certification number in lieu of the operational tests.
+If the equipment is listed on the Department's Approved

+Product List (APL), the Engineer may verify the APL Certification number in lieu of the operational tests.